bfetler/mapreduce/README.md

 ruby
 + imperative.rb shows imperative programming examples of map, filter, and reduce methods.
 + functional.rb show functional programming examples of map, filter, and reduce methods.
-Blocks and lambdas are helpful when writing functional ruby code.
+Lambdas and blocks are helpful when writing functional ruby code.

 #### Programming Style
 None of these scripting languages are purely functional, but they have functional elements.
 One can take advantage of functional elements in them to write better, more organized code.
 + JavaScript has objects and prototypes (objects inherit from other objects).
 It can also be written in either a functional or imperative style.
 + Python is an OO language with classes and objects.
 It can be written in either a functional or imperative style.
-List comprehensions may help.
+List comprehensions and generators may help.
 + Ruby is an OO language with classes and objects.
 It can be written in either a functional or imperative style.